 Everything You Need to Know About a Threat Intelligence Platform (TIP)

 Posted on: June 07, 2021

-While detecting a threat, TIPs come in handy, bringing all the security teams together in the investigation.
+While detecting a threat, Threat Intelligence Platforms (TIP) come in handy, bringing all the security teams together in the investigation.
 By using an advanced TIP, security teams can collect and analyze threat information, taking a collective defense approach against critical threats.
 A TIP equips security teams with critical information on known malware and other threats, driving efficient threat identification, analysis, and response.

 A TIP is a software solution that detects, blocks, and eliminates cyber threats.
 It combines different threat intelligence feeds, tallies them with past security incidents, and creates alerts for the security team.
 TIPs have the capability to integrate with other security functions and tools such as security information and event management (SIEM) and EDR solutions.
 The integration of disparate security functions via cyber fusion benefits from the threat intelligence collected through a TIP.
 The collected threat intelligence can be shared with other team members, organizations, ISACs/ISAOs, communities, vendors, clients, and subsidiaries in a bi-directional manner.

 Why do Security Teams Use Threat Intelligence Platforms (TIP)?